clebert/typesystem/README.md

 ### ts.types()

-Returns an array of all existing types.
+Returns a sorted array of all existing types.

 ```javascript
 var types = ts.types();